 7. Very high 500 hour MTBF compared to legacy VHF radars, as a result of the AESA technology used.

 A key consideration when assessing the Nebo SVU is its greater mobility compared to other VHF radars.
 The Ural 4320 towed trailer arrangement has similar cross country and road mobility to the KrAZ-260 towed variants of the S-300PMU/S-400 TEL.
 More importantly, the ~20 minute deployment and stow times are much improved over earlier VHF radars in this class, more than twofold compared to the P-18 Spoon Rest or Nebo SV, and threefold over the legacy S-300PMU acquisition radar, the 36D6 Tin Shield.
-Currently the most mobile Russian acquisition radar is the 64N6E series ESA, towed by a MAZ-543 derived tractor, and capable of "shoot and scoot" operations with times of minutes.
-We should not be surprised to see future variants of the Nebo SVU equipped with more advanced stow/deploy mechanisms to emulate the "shoot and scoot" capabilities of the 64N6E series.
+Currently the most mobile Russian acquisition radar is the 64N6E/91N6E series ESA, towed by a MAZ-543 derived tractor, and capable of "shoot and scoot" operations with times of minutes.

 What has not been disclosed about the Nebo SVU is the specific mechanism used for high precision angle tracking, it is likely that high speed electronic sequential lobing is employed to emulate amplitude monopulse techniques.
 Details of the active sidelobe cancellation and jammer nulling mechanisms have also not been disclosed.
 While reports have emerged of the integration of the 55Zh6 Nebo UE with the S-400 C3 system, none have been seen as yet on the integration of the Nebo SVU.